kurty51114/Assignment1_2420/README.md

 ```

+> [!IMPORTANT]
-The default value *your-public-key-here* should be replaced by the text we copied from the public key file.
+> The default value *your-public-key-here* is replaced by the text we copied from the public key file.

 8. Press escape and then type **:wq** to save and quit the file.